draios/onprem-install-docs/6.X/6.6.0/01-command_line_arguments.md

 `--skip-storageclass`

-- installer does not apply the StorageClass manifest.
+- The installer does not apply the StorageClass manifest.
 It expects the storageClassName specified in values.yaml to exist.

 ## Command: `import`

 `--zookeeper-workloadname <string value>`

-- This is the value that will be used for the `zookeeper` StatefulSet.
-The default value is `zookeeper`, this argument must be used when the actual name of the STS in the cluster differs
+- This value will be used for the `zookeeper` StatefulSet.
+The default value is `zookeeper`, and this argument must be used when the actual name of the STS in the cluster differs

 `--kafka-workloadname <value>`